abriantran/tls/README.md

 answer questions about them, and complete surveys.
 The study will take approximately 1.5 hours to complete, and participants will be paid $50 for their time.
-To be eligible you must be 18 years of age or older, have normal or corrected-to- normal vision, and have working knowledge of UNIX-like operating systems and Internet infrastructure.
+To be eligible you must be 18 years of age or older, have normal or corrected-to- normal vision.
+Familiarity with UNIX-like operating systems and Internet infrastructure is preferred, but not necessary.
 If interested in participating in the study, either e-mail [hfresearchlab@gmail.com](mailto:hfresearchlab@gmail.com) or call at [(713) 570-6807](tel:+1-713-570-6807).